NREL/OpenStudio-HPXML/docs/source/workflow_outputs.rst

   =========================  =====
   Unmet Hours: Heating (hr)  Number of hours where the heating setpoint is not maintained.
   Unmet Hours: Cooling (hr)  Number of hours where the cooling setpoint is not maintained.
-  Unmet Hours: Showers (hr)  Number of hours where the shower fixture water temperature is less than 105 deg-F.
+  Unmet Hours: Showers (hr)  Number of hours where the shower water temperature is less than 105 deg-F.
-  Unmet Hours: Showers (%)   Number of unmet shower hours as a percent of total hours with nonzero shower volume.
+  Unmet Hours: Showers (%)   Number of unmet shower hours as a percent of total hours for showers.
   =========================  =====

 Unmet heating/cooling hours reflect the number of hours during the heating/cooling season when the conditioned space temperature deviates more than 0.2 deg-C (0.36 deg-F) from the heating/cooling setpoint.

 Unmet showers hours only account for a storage water heater running out of water and occupant discomfort; they do not account for temperature drop due to a distribution system or a tankless water heater's minimum firing rate.
-Using simple schedules (rather than detailed/stochastic schedules) may under-represent these values.
+Using simple hourly schedules (rather than detailed/stochastic sub-hourly schedules) may under-represent these values.

 Peak Building Electricity
 ~~~~~~~~~~~~~~~~~~~~~~~~~